Review: Renfe AVE Preferente, Madrid Atocha – Sevilla Santa Justa

 We found our assigned seats.
 Renfe did not allow selection of the seats from the website based on the fare class we had taken.
 As a result, as we located our pre-assigned seats, it turned out we were facing backwards.
 It was not my first choice but there wasn’t anything that I could do about it.

 The train left on time.
-As we got underway, the service staff offered crackers and a complimentary beverage service.
-Plastic sippy cups.
-LOL.
+As we got underway, the service staff offered crackers and a complimentary beverage service in classy plastic sippy cups.

 Food and Beverage: